The Ultimate Winter Packing List Chicago Edition For 2025

 When planning how to dress for Chicago winter, I suggest looking ahead at what the weather says will be like during the time of the year you’ll be visiting.

-Be sure to bring (if possible) different options in jackets, sweaters, and winter accessories like hats and gloves, socks, and such so that you can switch them out in case they get dirty or wet from the snow.
+Be sure to bring (if possible) different options in jackets, sweaters, and winter accessories like hats and gloves, socks, and such so you can switch them out in case they get dirty or wet from the snow.

-Bring lotion, chapstick, hair oil, and other types of moisturizing products because the winter and the wind especially in Chicago are no joke.
-Exposed skin will feel the chill and the dryness, which is not fun so pack up those items well!
+Bring lotion, chapstick, hair oil, and other moisturizing products because the winter and the wind, especially in Chicago, are no joke.

-Bring an extra hat, scarf, and different-thickness gloves, so that you can alternate between accessories in case they get dirty, or start to smell.
+Bring an extra hatscarf, and gloves to alternate between accessories in case they get dirty or start to smell.

 Concluding thoughts: Winter Packing List: Chicago Edition